rmasters/DjangoPi/README.md

 Usage
 =

+NOTE: This has only been tested on the official debian flavour of linux for the raspberry pi.

-To make things easier type:
+- To make things easier type:

 ```Python
 sudo bash